darauble/bookmark_manager/README.md

 * Week days for a bookmark (all checked by default)
 * Each list can be assigned an individual color

+Features introduced by David Rovelli:
+* Labels centered or on the side (flag like)
+* Limit clutter to last row and stopping clutter by skipping too many bookmarks
+* Clicking on bookmark also selects it in the manager list
+* Additional data fields for geoinfo and personal notes

 ## Planned Features

 I also have other plans for Bookmark Manager in the future: